 Of all social media platforms that are popular today, TikTok is perhaps the one that perplexes older generations most.
 TikTok was originally an app called ‘Musical.ly’ that was launched in 2014.
 In August of 2018, all Musical.ly accounts switched over to TikTok, which is when the app really began to boom.
 TikTok is essentially a video-sharing platform that emerges off the coattails of Vine (may she rest in peace) with users creating videos that combine music, special effects, stickers, text, and more.

-Most popular among Generation Z, TikTok is the first prominent social media platform to exist without reaching a primarily millennial audience -- a phenomenon that will be of interest to social media marketers and business owners alike as they look for new ways to expand their digital presence.
+Most popular among Generation Z, TikTok is the first prominent social media platform to exist without reaching a primarily millennial audience—a phenomenon that will be of interest to social media marketers and business owners alike as they look for new ways to expand their digital presence.

-Proving itself to be more than just a silly app for teens, TikTok has popped onto the radar of the leaders in social media marketing Pittsburgh.
+Proving itself to be more than just a silly app for teens, TikTok has popped onto the radar of businesses across the globe.
 But what aspects of TikTok can brands learn from and utilize for their online presence?
-There are a few major takeaways.
+There are a few major takeaways:

-Patterns in social media marketing exist.
-When a platform is new, it is considered less competitive: it’s easier to reach a higher percentage of the audience, ads are cheaper, and reach is high.
+When a platform is new, it’s considered less competitive; it’s easier to reach a higher percentage of the audience, ads are cheaper, and potential reach is high.
 This is because when platforms are young, it’s all about pleasing the masses.
 As businesses see that the platform is beginning to take off, they all jump in to get in on a piece of the action.
-From there, the algorithm changes and ads become more expensive.
+From there, the algorithm changes, and ads become more expensive.